Temperature compensated

 Fan Control IC with Over-temperature Output Schematic Circuit Diagram

-A simple proportional fan controller can be built using the MIC502 from Micrel (www.micrel.com).
-With this IC the speed of the fan runs slowly at low temperatures, reducing noise and wear.
-Any fan can be controlled using the pulse width modulated output signal via a driver transistor.
+A fan controller can be easily designed using the MIC502 from Micrel.
+This integrated circuit enables the fan to operate at lower speeds during low temperatures, reducing both noise and wear.
+The pulse width modulated output signal can control any fan through a driver transistor.

 Fan Control IC with Over-temperature Output Schematic Circuit Diagram

-Finally, an open-collector over-temperature output OTF (‘over-temperature failure’) is provided that can be pulled up to the desired logic level with an external resistor.
-OTF switches low when one of the two inputs VT1 or VT2 rises above 0.75 Vcc.
+Additionally, the device provides an open-collector over-temperature output, OTF (‘over-temperature failure’), which can be pulled up to the desired logic level using an external resistor.
+OTF switches to a low state if either VT1 or VT2 exceeds 0.75 Vcc, indicating an over-temperature condition.

 Tags